 2. Get the app!
 Before you even pack for your trip, download the LEGOLAND app onto your phone.
 It has an interactive map to aid in exploring the park, gives your ride wait times, heigh guide for rides, directions and even a car finder to help you keep track of where you’ve parked.

 3. Shop without a care (or a carry).
 The stores at LEGOLAND have one of the largest selection of LEGO and LEGOLAND products in the world!
-There are a couple of bigger stores closer to the entrance of the park, but you can purchase from any of the shops throughout LEGOLAND and they will have your item(s) waiting for you when you are ready to leave.
-So you can buy that mega-awesome epic Death Star and not have to carry it around all day!
+There are a couple of bigger stores closer to the entrance of the park, but you can purchase from any of the shops throughout LEGOLAND, and they will have your item(s) waiting for you when you are ready to leave.

 4. When to go.
 If you can plan your hiatus to LEGOLAND while the kids are still in school—DO IT!
-Otherwise, you run the risk of enduring crowds and plenty of how-long-until-we-can-go-on-the-ride? questions from the minis you’ve got tagging along.
+Otherwise, you run the risk of enduring crowds.
 You’ll also enjoy milder weather during the months of the school year versus the scorchers in summer.
-Spring and fall temperatures for Carlsbad, Ca typically range between 60 to 70 degrees, perfect for wee-ones making their way around an amusement park.
+Spring and fall temperatures for Carlsbad, CA typically range between 60 to 70 degrees, perfect for wee-ones making their way around an amusement park.
 But if a summer trip it is, there are still plenty of ways to keep them cool when the mercury rises.
 (But then again, just go on their birthday!
 It will be free for them!)

 5. Rent a stroller.
-If you’ve got littles that might not make the whole day on foot, save yourself some space in the trunk for that giant LEGO set and just rent a stroller on site.
+If you’ve got kids that might not make the whole day on foot, save yourself space in the trunk for that giant LEGO set, and just rent a stroller on site.
 Strollers can be rented on a first-come, first-served basis at The Marketplace in The Beginning.
 Singles are $14, doubles are $17 and they even have infant strollers ($14).